snakajim/odroidhc4-install/README.md

 The script installs and sets basic environment for HC4.
 - install gcc-7,8 and 10.
 Default tool chain is gcc-9.
-- install basic apps.
+- install basic apps used for build, such as cmake/java/pip3/ninja/aria2/z3, etc..
-- avahi-daemon enabled, your hostname hc4armkk is accesable from local.
+- avahi-daemon enabled, your hostname "hc4armkk" is accesable from local.
+- at-daemon(atd) enabled.
 - user account "user0" is created with sudo authority.

 Some application does not recommend to install as root, so let's switch login account to "user0" and continue.